Please read the following Frequently Asked Questions before calling or emailing us.

 Do I need a Utah Non-Resident OHV Permit?

 If a street-legal OHV is registered and has a license plate from your home state, and it meets all of Utah’s street-legal requirements, then you do not need to purchase a Utah Non-Resident OHV Permit.
 If your vehicle is not street legal you need to purchase a permit either online or in town.
 Permits are available at the Moab Information Center or at either the North or South Maverik convenience stores in Moab.
 Permits are $30 and are good for a full year.
+Please note that this permit is only for riding on Moab’s OHV trails, not on roads, streets and highways.

 The Moab Area Travel Council is funded by Grand County to provide unbiased information concerning tourism related businesses in Moab.
 Under no circumstances can the staff provide personal recommendations.
 For business reviews and opinions try online services such as tripadvisor.com or yelp.com.